 With every new Zelda game comes controversy and unfavorable comparisons to earlier titles in the series, and the latest entry in the series is no exception to that rule.
 Things are a bit different in Breath of the Wild's case, however - rather than complaining about the series being a step back in terms of design or simply following a previous game's format too closely, the problem people have with this particular title is that it changes up almost every familiar element of the franchise, to the point where it only barely resembles a Zelda game.

 The first and most prominent of these changes is that the game design as a whole is almost entirely nonlinear and free-form; the player is simply given a vague objective to complete, and then they are set loose to make their way to it and complete it however and whenever they choose.
-Between each objective, the player is essentially given free roaming to explore the environment, discover hidden secrets or simply complete side-areas in order to earn points for health/stamina upgrades.
+Between each objective, the player is essentially given free reign to explore the environment, discover hidden secrets or simply complete side-areas in order to earn points for health/stamina upgrades.
 There are also numerous ways to overcome most obstacles - for instance, to reach a temple in a cold area (which quickly drains the player's health), they can either do a sidequest to get some warmer clothing to mitigate the effects of the weather, or they can cook a meal that will temporarily bolster their cold resistance, allowing them to quickly cross through without taking damage.

 Similarly, combat in the game is given much more thought and polish than in previous Zelda titles.
 Instead of the relatively simple, puzzle-based encounters of previous Zeldas, Breath of the Wild's combat is much more tactical and deliberate, requiring the player to carefully control their movements, adapt to their enemies' attacks and carefully time their blocks, parries and dodges in order to not take hits (which can easily deplete numerous hearts apiece).
 Perfectly timed blocks, dodges and parries create openings for "Flurry strikes", allowing the player to land several quick attacks and maximize their damage while presenting minimal danger to themselves, which proves to be an integral strategy to defeating stronger foes.
 Enemies are also much more intelligent than in previous Zeldas, generally trying to gang up on the player when they can and retreating to get backup when they find themselves in a bad spot.
 This ensures that if the player approaches encounters with even mundane enemies without some consideration for strategy, they can quickly become overwhelmed; they often are better off using a nearby environmental object to their advantage (such as lighting a nearby explosive barrel or pushing a boulder down a hill at an enemy camp), taking a stealthy approach to pick off foes one at a time, or even avoiding combat entirely by seeking a new route to their destination.